MarkFChavez/mrkjlchvz.github.io/_posts/2017-08-11-javascript-promise.md

     const { name, position } = data;
     console.log('Hello ' + name + ', your position is ' + position);
   })
+  .catch(error => {
+    console.log('Employee not found');
+  });
 ```

+If you will be writing your own promise objects, keep in mind that it accepts two
+arguments like the example above.

+The first argument is a `success` callback if the operation succeed and a data
+is returned.
+In our case, we can consider it a `success` if the `name` we passed
+exists on the `employees` array.

+The second argument is an `error` callback if the operation fails.
+This is where
+the `.catch()` will be used.

+### Conclusion

+In reality, it is not common to write your own promise object unless you really need
+to.
+Most usually though, we will be consumers of functions that returns a promise and by
+the time that happens, it will be a piece of cake!

+Happy reading!